tomokinakamaru/silverchain/README.md

 ![./doc/completion.gif](./doc/completion.gif)

-When a library is implemented in the user-friendly way, the completion system shows only methods that library users can chain next as shown on the left of the GIF animation above.
-On the other hand, the completion system shows all the methods including the ones that cannot be chained when a library is implemented in the simplest way.
+When a library is implemented in the user-friendly way, the completion system shows only methods that library users can chain next (see the left of the GIF animation).
+On the other hand, the completion system shows all the methods including the ones that cannot be chained when a library is implemented in the simplest way (see the right of the animation).

 ## Tutorial

-Comming soom...
+Comming soon...

 ## Run with Docker